-The 20 Best Pore Vacuums, Tested by Editors and Dermatologists
+The 20 Best Pore Vacuums, Tested and Reviewed by Beauty Editors

 Most importantly, you must use a well-vetted pore vacuum tool.
 Otherwise, you can be left with broken blood vessels, irritation, and redness.
-To make sure your purchase is up to par, the Marie Claire team tested a handful of pore vacuums—evaluating them on ease of use, safety, and customizability—and tapped a handful of experts for their recommendations.
-Ahead, here are the best pore vacuums and how to use them.
+To make sure your purchase is up to par, the Marie Claire team tested a handful of pore vacuums—evaluating them on ease of use, safety, and customizability—and tapped a handful of skincare experts for their recommendations.
+Ahead, the best pore vacuums to win the battle against clogged pores and how to use them correctly.

 - The Best Overall Pore Vacuum: PMD Personal Microderm Elite Pro